Exercise for Symphysis Pubis Dysfunction (SPD) or Pelvic Girdle Pain (PGP) in Pregnancy

 Hold a strong and fixed stair bannister or heavy furniture in front of you, or just rest your hand on one side on the back of a chair or table.
 With legs just wider than hip distance apart, lower your butt, out and back as if you were going to sit down.
 Keep your shins vertical and your knees behind your toes and only go as low as is comfortable and without tucking under (have someone look at you from the side).

 Stretching and releasing are vital to release tight muscles which will be extra tense as your body anticipates and compensates for discomfort.
 Your calves, hamstrings and adductors (inner thighs) will need particular attention, but work within your limits.
 If a stretch hurts, if your muscles start to shake or your body twists and turns to enable the position… it’s not working.
 Reduce the range, and stretch only where you can feel release and are able to breathe steadily and easily.

 Keep as active as you can, as doing nothing at all will make the pain worse.
 Walk as much as you can, using smaller strides if large steps are painful.
 Wear minimal shoes without a heel and walk with good alignment (more on walking here).
 Don’t hunch your shoulders or bend forward from the hips.
 Drop your shoulder blades down and draw them together, breathe deeply and look straight ahead.

 Try these exercises at least once a day.
 They will only take a few minutes.
 If your pain is severe and debilitating make sure you also get referred to a physio, chiropractor or osteopath to realign your pelvis (see resources below).
-Your muscles will be inhibited from allowing these exercises to work for you properly if they are overcompensating for misalignment or pain.
+Your muscles will be inhibited by allowing these exercises to work for you properly if they are overcompensating for misalignment or pain.

 The MUTU System program is recommended and endorsed by specialist Physiotherapists and Industry experts.